LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

    :start-after: chunk
    :end-before:  chunk

-You may test this in the MonoDevelop example project copy_upper:
+You may test this in the Xamarin Studio example project copy_upper:

 #.
 Expand the copy_upper project in the Solution pad.
 The project
     includes the input file.
 You may not see it at first.
 You need to expand the folder